 - If you are on a two-year full-time PGDip in Physicians Associate, the annual fee is payable in Year 1 and Year 2 of the course.

 - Books/ stationery/ admin: Unable to specify amount - Following successful graduation from this Diploma course, you will need to sit the National Assessment for Physician Associates, set by the Faculty of Physician Associates at the Royal College of Physicians, London.
 This exam is not part of the Surrey programme and therefore not covered by your course fees.
 For further information please refer to the Faculty of Physician Associates website.

 - Commuting (local travel expenses): Unable to specify amount - In the first year students will be expected to attend a placement at a local GP surgery one day per week.
 In the second year students will undertake a series of clinical placements provided by local NHS Trusts.
 Students will be expected to meet the travel/parking costs incurred whilst on placement.

-- Disclosure and Barring Service (DBS) check: The University will meet the cost of one DBS check, completed at the start of each new student’s programme or earlier where applicants indicate they have a conviction in their application.
-The DBS check is a programme requirement: it is mandatory that the DBS process in completed and the student is approved to attend before they can start placement.
+- Disclosure and Barring Service (DBS) check: The University will meet the cost of one DBS check, completed ahead of the programme commencement date.
+The DBS check is a programme requirement: it is mandatory that the DBS process in completed and the applicant is approved to attend before they can enrol onto the programme.
 Applicants offered a place on the programme will be contacted to complete the online process by the deadline specified.
 The process is not completed until all original documentation has been approved by an appointed DBS approver.
 This can be completed in advance of Applicants starting their programme using main branches of the Post Office, where there will be a £6 administration fee.
 Students are also able to get their documents approved by appointed University staff member once they have started their programme.